vuejs/docs/src/guide/scaling-up/testing.md

 #### Cross-browser testing {#cross-browser-testing}

 One of the primary benefits that end-to-end (E2E) testing is known for is its ability to test your application across multiple browsers.
-While it may seem desirable to have 100% cross-browser coverage, it is important to note that cross browser testing has diminishing returns on a team's resources due the additional time and machine power required to run them consistently.
+While it may seem desirable to have 100% cross-browser coverage, it is important to note that cross browser testing has diminishing returns on a team's resources due to the additional time and machine power required to run them consistently.
 As a result, it is important to be mindful of this trade-off when choosing the amount of cross-browser testing your application needs.

 #### Faster feedback loops {#faster-feedback-loops}

 One of the primary problems with end-to-end (E2E) tests and development is that running the entire suite takes a long time.
 Typically, this is only done in continuous integration and deployment (CI/CD) pipelines.
 Modern E2E testing frameworks have helped to solve this by adding features like parallelization, which allows for CI/CD pipelines to often run magnitudes faster than before.
-In addition, when developing locally, the ability to selectively run a single test for the page you are working on while also providing hot reloading of tests can help to boost a developer's workflow and productivity.
+In addition, when developing locally, the ability to selectively run a single test for the page you are working on while also providing hot reloading of tests can help boost a developer's workflow and productivity.

 #### First-class debugging experience {#first-class-debugging-experience}

-While developers have traditionally relied on scanning logs in a terminal window to help determine what went wrong in a test, modern end-to-end (E2E) test frameworks allow developers to leverage tools that they are already familiar with, e.g. browser developer tools.
+While developers have traditionally relied on scanning logs in a terminal window to help determine what went wrong in a test, modern end-to-end (E2E) test frameworks allow developers to leverage tools they are already familiar with, e.g. browser developer tools.

 #### Visibility in headless mode {#visibility-in-headless-mode}

-When end-to-end (E2E) tests are run in continuous integration / deployment pipelines, they are often run in headless browsers (i.e., no visible browser is opened for the user to watch).
+When end-to-end (E2E) tests are run in continuous integration/deployment pipelines, they are often run in headless browsers (i.e., no visible browser is opened for the user to watch).
 A critical feature of modern E2E testing frameworks is the ability to see snapshots and/or videos of the application during testing, providing some insight into why errors are happening.
 Historically, it was tedious to maintain these integrations.

 ### Recommendation {#recommendation-2}